 The densely populated Chicago has easy access to cross the Indiana border and therefore will attract plenty of sports wagering until Illinois opens up its form of legalized sports betting.
 Currently, within Illinois you must visit a land based establishment to register a mobile sports betting app.
 The roll out there appears to be slow.
 So many find it far easier just to cross over to Indiana and register a sports betting account online if the location is suitable.

-Michigan, Ohio, and Kentucky aren't too far away for Indiana boundaries either so the cross-border activity will significantly boost the numbers until neighboring states catch up.
+Ohio, and Kentucky aren't too far away for Indiana boundaries either so the cross-border activity will significantly boost the numbers until neighboring states catch up.
 Michigan though launched at the end of 2019 and has an attractive legal sports betting market.
 If you are close to Michigan borders you could also consider having MI betting apps, there is a nice list of Michigan sportsbook promos here.

 In September 2019 the state sportsbooks posted $91.7m in handle and $11.5m in revenue.
 In the first four months of legal wagering in Indiana, some $436million was wagered.
 Not bad for early days with very few online sportsbooks then live in Indiana.